maksrago/Soybot/README.md

 • **Maks Rago** - **Add me on Discord:** A. Soytano#1578

 ## License
-This project is licensed under the GPL v3.0 License - see the [LICENSE.md](LICENSE.md) for details.
+This project is licensed under the GPL v3.0 License - see the [LICENSE](LICENSE) for details.

 ## Acknowledgments
 * Big thank you to the authors of the [discord.js](https://discord.js.org/#/docs/main/stable/general/welcome) documentation.